 Choosing the Right Curtain Rods

 Curtain rods are indeed an intricate part of a window treatment if you intend to decorate your windows with curtains or draperies.
-Selecting the correct curtain rod is just as important as selecting the right fabric, color and style of the window treatment.
+Selecting the correct hardware for your drapery is just as important as selecting the right fabric, color and style of the window treatment.

 You should determine whether you will need a combination rod, a single, double or triple curtain rod.
 The size and projection of the rod is an important consideration.
 These are all issues that should be considered before purchasing a curtain rod to save you time and money.